jk1257/email-sending-app/README.md

 - **Status**: `200 OK`
 - **Body** (JSON):
-  - `emails` (array): A list of emails sent to the specified recipient.
+  - `emails` (array): A list of emails sent to the specified recipient

 **Example Response**:
 ```json